Dave Winfield: New York Yankees (1981–1990)

 On August 4, 1983, Winfield killed a seagull by throwing a ball while warming up before the fifth inning of a game at Toronto's Exhibition Stadium.
-Fans responded by hurling obscenities and improvised missiles.
+Fans responded by hurling obscenities and objects onto the field.
 After the game, he was brought to a nearby Metropolitan Toronto Police station and charged with cruelty to animals.
 He was released after posting a $500 bond.
 Yankee manager Billy Martin quipped, "It's the first time he's hit the cutoff man all season."
 Charges were dropped the following day.
 As Winfield missed the Yankees team bus to Hamilton that night to catch their flight home, he was driven to Hamilton personally by Blue Jays general manager Pat Gillick.
 In the offseason, Winfield returned to Toronto and donated two paintings for an Easter Seals auction, which raised over $60,000.
-For years afterward, Winfield's appearances in Toronto were greeted by fans standing and flapping their arms—until the 1992 season when being signed by Gillick for the Blue Jays where Winfield became a fan favorite.
+For years afterward, Winfield's appearances in Toronto were greeted by fans standing and flapping their arms.

 From 1981 through 1984, Winfield was the most effective run producer in MLB.
-In 1984, he and teammate Don Mattingly were in a memorable race for the batting title in which Mattingly won out by .003 points on the last day of the season; Winfield finished with a .340 average.
+In 1984, he and teammate Don Mattingly were in a race for the batting title in which Mattingly won out by .003 points on the last day of the season; Winfield finished with a .340 average.
 In the last few weeks of the race, it became obvious to most observers that the fans were partial to Mattingly.
-Winfield took this in stride noting that a similar thing happened in 1961 when Mantle and Maris competed for the single season home run record.
+Winfield took this in stride, noting that a similar thing happened in 1961 when Mantle and Maris competed for the single season home run record.

 In 1985, Steinbrenner derided Winfield by saying to The New York Times writer Murray Chass, "Where is Reggie Jackson?
 We need a Mr. October or a Mr. September.
 Winfield is Mr. May."
 This criticism has become somewhat of an anachronism as many cite the statement to Steinbrenner after the 1981 World Series.
 Winfield was struggling while the Yankees eventually lost the division title to Toronto on the second to last day of the season.
 The "Mr. May" sobriquet lived with Winfield until he won the 1992 World Series with Toronto.